 Assumed adult per capita health care costs were based on past experience and trended based on the assumptions.
-The expected value of medical and prescription drug claims of the CTRB Sponsored Medicare Supplemental Plans, age adjusted to age 65, for the year following the valuation date is \$3,358.32.
+The expected value of medical and prescription drug claims of the CTRB Sponsored Medicare Supplemental Plans, age adjusted to age 65, for the year following the valuation date is \$2,502.96.
 This amount includes medical, drug, and third-party administrative costs, and represents the amount the System pays as the full contribution amount.
 The average medical, drug, and administrative costs shown are normalized to age 65 and then age adjusted in calculating liabilities.

-Monthly paid claims data was provided by the System, Stirling Benefits, Medco, and CVS Caremark for the period of July 1, 2008 through June 30, 2010.
-Claims data was provided separately for medical and prescription drug benefits.
-The System also provided monthly administrative fee data and enrollment data for the period of July 1, 2008 through June 30, 2010.
-CMC accepted this information without audit and has relied upon the sources for the accuracy of the data; however, CMC did review the information for reasonableness.
+For the June 30, 2014 valuation, the assumed health care claims costs are based on the premium equivalent rate provided by the System.
+CMC accepted all information without audit and has relied upon the sources for the accuracy of the data; however, CMC did review the information for reasonableness.
 On the basis of this review, CMC believes the data and information provided to be sufficiently complete and reliable, and that it is appropriate for the purposes intended.